Mother's Day marketing campaign

 10 facts to help you planning campaigns that are really relevant to your audience.

-1. Mother’s Day is ranked the fourth most popular national and religious event in the UK, ranking even before Easter and New Year’s Eve.
+5. Mother’s Day is ranked the fifth most popular national and religious event in the UK, ranking even before Easter and New Year’s Eve.
 (YouGov survey)

-5. 61% of consumers in 2023 opted for discounted or promotional offers when purchasing gifts for Mother’s Day.
+8. 59% of consumers in 2025 were planning on purchasing gifts for Mother’s Day.
 (Mintel report)

 Based on the previous stats & facts, we wanted to highlight 5 tips you should know before planning your campaign.